mjbhobe/dl-pytorch/Tutorial.md

 ### Multiclass Classifiction with data & labels in Numpy Arrays
 There is **absolutely no change** in the way you would train, evaluate and test a model's performance for multi-class classification.
 You may need to change the way you prepare data, and most probably create a model with a different architecture (no of layers, types of layers etc.).
 I have included multi-class classification problems on Numpy arrays in the Github repository:

-* Refer to the [Iris Flower Classification](pyt_iris.py) example and compatre it with our previous example.
+* Refer to the [Iris Flower Classification](pyt_iris.py) example, which classifies 4 flower species depending on various sepal & petal attributes.
 * Also see the [Wine Classification](pyt_wine.py) Python file for another example.

 ## Training with Pytorch Datasets & Transforms